-This memo is intended to provide information related to the H-1B “Cap” filing season that commences on April 1, 2020 for new H-1B filings that commence on October 1, 2020.
-Prior to April 1 filing, companies need to preregister their H-1 candidates between March 1, 2020 and March 20, 2020.
-These are known as Fiscal Year 2021 filings as the new government fiscal year for 2021 begins on October 1, 2020.
+This memo is intended to provide information related to the H-1B “Cap” filing season that commences on April 1, 2021 for new H-1B filings that commence on October 1, 2021.
+Prior to April 1 filing, companies need to preregister their H-1 candidates between noon (ET) March 9, 2021 and ending non (ET) March 25, 2021.
+These are known as Fiscal Year 2022 filings as the new government fiscal year for 2022 begins on October 1, 2021.

 The Caps and USCIS’ New Process